githubcustomerserviceistrash/githubcustomerserviceistrash.github.io/_posts/2024-04-29-introducing-jung.md

 ---
 layout: post
 title: Introducing Jung, your AI powered personality analyst!
+description: Explore the depths of personality with Jung, our new AI-powered analyst!
+Dive into a fascinating comparison of Donald Trump and Joe Biden through their own words, revealing hidden traits and motivators.
+Whether you're an undecided voter or interested in psychological insights for hiring or other fields, Jung offers a powerful tool for understanding personalities from unstructured text.
+Check out the full analysis and see how Jung can assist you!
 ---

 Hello.
 I'm happy to announce the beta launch of my personality profiling and analysis tool, Jung!
 Jung can take unstructured text and a contextual directive and help you peer into the depths of someone's psyche, extracting personality traits, subtext and hidden motivators.
 If you'd like to know the details of the Jung API, head over to the [API page](./jung/).
 For now, I'd like to focus on some fun demonstrations to give you a sense of Jung's abilities.